-- Drivers also need to know who to call when there is a problem and how and when to submit documentation.
+- Make sure drivers know who to call when there is a problem and how and when to submit documentation.

 - Allow drivers to “red tag” equipment to alert other drivers and the maintenance team of needed repairs.

 - Celebrate success and share the savings.
-This need not be a “bonus” program; it may simply take the form of gas cards or other certificates that recognize when an associate contributes to high level objectives by executing their role well.
+This need not be a “bonus” program; it may simply take the form of gas cards or certificates that recognize when an associate contributes to high-level objectives by executing their role well.

-- Stay abreast of DOT, OSHA, and EPA regulation requirements and follow them.
+- Stay abreast of DOT, OSHA, and EPA regulatory requirements and follow them.

 - Track every roadside violation and repair request.
-Watching these 2 data sets can indicate a problem with the maintenance program or a problem with specific equipment.
+Watching these two data sets can indicate a problem with the maintenance program or a problem with specific equipment.

-- Track parts and supplies inventory, costs and reorder points.
+- Track your parts and supplies inventory, costs, and reorder points.

-- Report cost by vehicle, work performed or cost per mile.
+- Report cost by vehicle, work performed, or per mile.

 - Compare repair expenses to revenues generated and use this information to establish replacement benchmarks for each piece of equipment.

-- Have an electronic system in place to set up automatic preventative maintenance alerts, annual inspections, track repairs, inventory and costs.
+- Have an electronic system in place that issues alerts for preventive maintenance and annual inspections, and which tracks repairs, inventory, and costs.